Fact-checked by the CapitalLendingNews editorial team

 Why Does Irregular Income Break Standard Debt Plans?

 Standard debt repayment plans fail freelancers because they require fixed monthly minimums that variable income cannot reliably meet.
-When a slow month hits, a rigid plan creates missed payments — and missed payments trigger penalty APRs, credit score damage, and compounding interest that erase months of progress.
+When a slow month hits, a rigid plan creates missed payments, and missed payments trigger penalty APRs, credit score damage, and compounding interest that erase months of progress.

 The Income Volatility Problem

 Income swings of 20–40% from month to month are common among self-employed workers.
 This makes it nearly impossible to commit to a set payment amount without a buffer system in place.
-The solution is not a fixed payment — it is a floor payment paired with a surplus protocol.
+The solution is not a fixed payment.
+It is a floor payment paired with a surplus protocol.

-Key Takeaway: Standard debt plans assume fixed income, but freelancers face swings of 20–40% monthly.
+Standard debt plans assume fixed income, but freelancers face swings of 20–40% monthly.
 Per the IRS, self-employment tax alone is 15.3%, meaning gross income overstates what is actually available for debt repayment.

 How Do You Calculate a Baseline Payment Without a Steady Paycheck?